kstarkiller/simplon_brief08_web_scrapping/README.md

     ```

 Visit http://localhost:8050/ in your web browser to interact with the dashboard.
 You can search for books and visualize some data points.

+### Anacron
+### Automatic execution
+To crawling books.toscrape.com website every day (monday to friday) automatically go the ~/etc/anacrontab and write this line and the end of the file :
+    ```bash
+    1       15      spider       [1-5] "~/home/kevin/simplon/briefs/b08_web_scraping/repo/scraping/myproject/spiders/spider.py"
+    ```
+What means this line ?
+1: Specifies that the command should be executed every day.
+15: Represents the delay in minutes.
+spider: Is the identifier for the job.
+[1-5]: This specifies the range of days from Monday (1) to Friday (5).
+So, the command will only be executed on days 1 through 5 (Monday to Friday).
+/chemin/vers/votre/programme: Is the path to the program or script that will be executed.

 ## Project Structure
     simplon_brief08_web_scraping/